chowethan/chowethan.github.io/essays/early-start.md

 In middle school, I wanted to know how to automate basic actions.
 Through many hours of using Google and Stack overflow, I was able to learn some AppleScript, a small scripting language only available on Macs.
 Through this experience, I learned the basic concept of the "if" and "if-else" statements.
 I also gained an interest in websites, and so I learned the basics of HTML and CSS which I thought was really neat.
 However, plain HTML didn't allow me to create dynamic content on the page, so I learned JavaScript and PHP.

 These two learning experiences really launched me into the field of computer science.
+From that point, mostly through the use of reading example code online and using StackOverflow to find answers to commonly asked questions, I was able to teach myself Java, Lua, C#, C, and even familiarized myself with C pointers.
+Without any of these experiences, I wouldn't be anywhere near the point that I am at today.